Ani121293/Homework/README.md

 # Homework
-Here will be all homeworks donw by me for ITC7
+Here will be all homeworks done by me for ITC7
-I am changing something
-second